nsshohag/school_api_postgres/README.md

 ```

 ### 2️⃣ Configure Environment Variables
-Create a `.env` file in the root directory is exists then add your PostgreSQL credentials:
+If you don't use docker-compose or kubernetes then, create a `.env` file in the root directory add your PostgreSQL credentials:
 ```env
 DB_HOST=localhost
 DB_PORT=5433